 Sunday, June 30th

 My family met me in Madrid the day we left Salamanca.
 We had planned to travel around to some of the neighboring European countries after my classes were over in Spain.
 I showed Holly the wonders of automatic espresso machines in the hotel room lobby and we walked to the metro station.
 This time we were taking the AVE to Toledo, a medieval city south of Madrid with a lot of Jewish, Christian, and Islamic history.
 These three groups existed peacefully together for so many years, passing power back and forth over time.
-We visited one of the most intricate cathedrals I had seen in Spain so far, and that’s saying something!

 I had a blast showing my family around Madrid later that day.
 I finally got to see the museum of Prado, which I never imagined to be so large!
 There were 5 floors and a basement.

 That night, my mom and I went to The Corral de Moreia, a famous flamenco venue.
-The footwork and passion of the flamenco dancers gave me chills!!
+The footwork and passion of the flamenco dancers was incredible.
 I was so glad to enjoy this art form in such an authentic setting.
-They did a lot of skirt flipping with their foot tapping, it kind of reminded me of tap dancing combined with castanets and guitar.
-The performance completely blew me away.

 Friday, June 28th